 Now that you know what to look for in a WordPress page builder, let's break down some of the best options available for 2020.

 Avada is a website builder with an intuitive drag-and-drop visual interface that makes building websites super easy.
-In addition to being SEO and mobile-friendly, Avada is compatible with many popular plugins like WooCommerce, Slider Revolution, WPML, ACF Pro, Convert Plus, and more.
+Besides being SEO and mobile-friendly, Avada is compatible with many popular plugins like WooCommerce, Slider Revolution, WPML, ACF Pro, Convert Plus, and more.

 There are dozens of pre-built websites included with Avada that you can fully customize with a wide variety of options and design elements.
 Furthermore, you can design and build any number of dynamic layouts for each page of your website without any programming knowledge.